Koha-Community/kohadocs/source/acquisitions.rst

     **Important**

-    The Uncertain Prices page is independent of the basket.
+    The Uncertain prices page is independent of the basket.
 It is linked to the vendor so you will see all items on order with uncertain prices for that vendor.